 You might be looking to go ‘Loco in Acapulco,’ or you could just be after a beautiful relaxing beach break.
 Either way, Acapulco holidays are often the choice of those looking for stunning surroundings, great weather and a holiday resort with plenty to see and do if you tire of soaking up the sun on the beach.

 Acapulco is a city in the Mexican state of Guerrero on the Pacific coast.
 It’s 186 miles South West of the country’s capital, Mexico City and the city lies on a stunning bay – hence the incredible beaches.

 Enough to tempt you to consider going on holiday to Acapulco?
 Here’s our guide to help you decide whether it’s for you and what to expect.

 Thanks to its Pacific Coast location, Acapulco is typically drier than the resorts on the Caribbean coast – something most people are grateful for on holiday.
+So when is the best time of year to go to Acapulco?
 Here’s a look at the typical temperature and rainfall in Acapulco each month of the year.

 Where to Stay in Acapulco

 One of the most popular spots for people on holiday in Acapulco is the Costero.
 This is the area in which you’ll find a lot of the nightlife, the shops, restaurants and general buzz of the place.
 There are plenty of hotels in this area.

 Caleta is a little further out of the way but does typically appeal to families who might not want to be quite so close to the buzz of the Acapulco nightlight.